How A Simple Bowel Screening Procedure Can Save Your Life Today

 - Colonoscopy to visually examine the colon – this is the best way of diagnosing bowel cancer

 - Taking a sample of tissue (biopsy) from the bowel wall for examination under microscope

 Using An FOBT Test To Screen For Bowel Cancer

-Whilst never 100% accurate, screening for bowel cancer is a non-invasive way of allowing you a good chance of catching the cancer in its early stages when it’s more easily cured.
+Whilst never 100% accurate, screening for bowel cancer is a non-invasive way of allowing you a good chance of catching

 A screening test is called a Faecal Occult Blood Test (FOBT).
 It involves collecting two stool samples which are then analysed to detect if there are any microscopic blood traces which would otherwise be too small for the naked eye to notice.

 Current research shows that screening for bowel cancer using the FOBT test can reduce deaths from the disease by 12-25 percent.